-Spell Guard: Only the spell guard may have more than half their class levels be in classes with access to 9th-level spells.
+Spell Guard: Only the center and the spell guard may have more than half their class levels be in classes with access to 9th-level spells.
 A team may have at most one spell guard.
-A spell guard may also be the team’s center, but that puts two limited roles in a single character.

 Within the fictional world of DungeonBall, the Dungeon Umpire calls a penalty, stops all activity, explains it, applies it, and then restarts the game.
 Magic prevents things like durations from continuing during this time and everyone is moved back to their exact position (and momentum – even if you are falling, that action is suspended during a penalty call), so a GM running a DungeonBall game can just call a penalty between player turns, then have the game continue as normal.

 Penalties are based on a team’s APL (average party level).